Niveditavs04/Simple-Flask-blog-Application/README.md

+Description:
+The Simple Flask Blog Application is a web-based blog platform developed using Flask, a lightweight WSGI web application framework in Python.
+This application allows users to create, read, update, and delete blog posts.
+It serves as a fundamental example of how to build a CRUD (Create, Read, Update, Delete) application using Flask.
 Flask is a WSGI application
  A WSGI server is used to run the application, converting incoming HTTP requests to the standard WSGI environ, and converting outgoing WSGI responses to HTTP responses.